 3 points to consider in your HRMS payroll requirements analysis

-Like any other HR automation software, a standard payroll module will offer certain functions as standard.
-The bare minimum might be: calculate gross and net employee pay, calculate deductions (taxes, social security, etc.), pay employees (by direct deposit or check), and produce year-end tax forms and returns.
 Everybody is paid correctly and on time, and the necessary amounts are withheld and paid to the appropriate authorities.
 But a payroll module can hold other benefits than simply paying the workforce what it is due.

 1. Self-service

-2. Notifications, updates and alerts
+2. Notifications, updates, and alerts

 Finally, some of that pay-related data can be put to other, more engaging uses.
 For example, each employee record will include their birthday and start date with the organization; the payroll system might be set to automatically notify the relevant manager of such anniversaries, enabling them to mark the occasion (in a manner appropriate to your corporate culture and values, naturally).